hemanth/functional-programming-jargon/readme.md

 let increment = (x) => x + 1
 ```

-If a function accepts another function as an argument it is wrapped in parenthesis.
+If a function accepts another function as an argument it is wrapped in parentheses.

 ```js
 // call :: (a -> b) -> a -> b